thalium/icebox/www/content/posts/getting_started.md

 with vm.break_on_physical(phy, print_hit):
     vm.exec()
 ```
+Full script can be found at `src/icebox/icebox_py/examples/breakpoints.py`

 ### Funtions & callstacks API

-Icebox offer useful helpers, like functions & callstacks
+Icebox offer various helpers, like `vm.functions` and `proc.callstack` allowing you to:
-Full script can be found at `src/icebox/icebox_py/examples/callstacks.py`
+- Read & write function arguments easily
+- Set a single-use breakpoint on function return
+- Read callstack addresses

 ```python
 # load symbols from current module